 Policy-level renewal visibility.

-NFYC and renewal commissions tied directly to each policy, visible in one place without exporting or cross-referencing a separate system. -
+NFYC and renewal commissions tied directly to each policy, visible in one place without exporting or cross-referencing a separate system.
+Not a reporting layer — part of the actual policy record.

 Data that's exportable if you move.